 PhD

 I have a background in health and psychology research.
-In my previous role, I developed evidence-based guidelines for women's health.
-My PhD explored the experiences of people with type 1 diabetes using open-source, user-developed health technology.
-I have worked on research in developmental neuroscience and child neuropsychology, as well as studies on injectable medication use (e.g. Ozempic, insulin) among adults with type 2 diabetes.
+I have previously developed evidence-based guidelines on women's health issues, completed a PhD on the experiences of people with type 1 diabetes using open-source health tech, and conducted research on injectable medication use among people with type 2 diabetes (e.g. Ozempic).

 SELECTED PEER REVIEWED PUBLICATIONS